-Cannot control module
+Can't control module

 - Check status of CPU Run green LED.
-It should be blinking slowly and in unison with other modules if System module is present.
-If not, try removing it and plugging it in again. - System module may not be working properly if installed.
+Should be blinking slowly and in unison with other modules if System module is present.
+If not, try removing it and plugging it in again to be sure it is seated properly. - System module may not be working properly if installed.